Architecture

 | Broker | Local message bus and state store | SQLite-backed daemon that owns registration, routing, threading, dispatch, HTTP reads/writes, and SSE updates |

-| Runtime | Agent lifecycle management | Starts, stops, and health-checks agents across harnesses.
+| Runtime | Session and runtime lifecycle management | Starts, resumes, stops, and health-checks sessions across harnesses.
 Manages tmux sessions, system prompts, and transport adapters |

-| CLI | Operator interface | scout up, scout send, scout ask, scout who -- resolves short names, infers sender identity, and handles mention routing |
+| CLI | Operator interface | scout up, scout send, scout ask, scout who -- passes structured route intent to the broker and keeps bootstrap/orientation cheap |

-| Surfaces | Views into broker state | Desktop, web, iOS, and terminal views.
+| Surfaces | Views into broker state | Desktop, web, iOS, terminal, and pi.
 They read from the broker; none of them own agent state |

 Protocol